virgesmith/neworder/doc/examples/hello_world.md

 The API reference can be found [here](./reference.md)

-### Input

-The `neworder` framework expects an instance of a `Model` class, which in turn requires a `Timeline` object.

-Not all models require an explicit discrete timeline (like this one), so a method is provided to construct a dummy timeline (which is a single step of length zero).

-The model class provided is a base class from which the user should subclass, implemention the following class methods:

-- a constructor that initialises the base class with a timeline.
-- optionally, a `modify` method which is used to
-- a `step` method that governs the evolution of the model
-- optionally, a `check` method which is executed after each step
-- a `checkpoint` method which is run at certain timesteps, and always on the final step.

-The model is defined and initialised in [model.py](examples/hello_world/model.py).

-### Output

 The log output from *neworder* is prefixed with a source identifier in square brackets, containing the following information for debugging purposes: